juliohm/juliohm/README.md

 [![YouTube](https://img.shields.io/badge/YouTube-red.svg?style=for-the-badge&logo=youtube)](https://www.youtube.com/channel/UCiOnsyYAZM-voi5diu8lN9w)

-I am the founder of [JuliaEarth](https://github.com/JuliaEarth), an organization that maintains top-quality open source software for geostatistics and other specialized branches of statistics that are very relevant in the Earth sciences.
+I am the founder of [JuliaEarth](https://github.com/JuliaEarth), an organization that maintains top-quality open source software for geostatistics and other specialized branches of statistics that are relevant in the Earth sciences.

 To fund this work I have chosen to rely on the direct support of the community.
 Having an additional incentive in the form of recurrent donations would be highly appreciated.
 I plan to use the money to create more educational material and for marketing purposes.